teweatherby/Clock/README.md

 * public void subMinute(int m)

 This function takes in an integer value and subtracts it from the clocks minutes.
 This function considers the possibility someone would want to subtract negative minutes.

+* public void addTime(int h, int m)

+This function takes in two integer values for the hour and minute respectively.
+It will then add the values to the hour and minute values of the clock.
+This function considers the possibility of adding negative integers.

+* public void subTime(int h, int m)

+This function takes in two integer values for the hour and minute respectively.
+It will then subtract the values from the hour and minute values of the clock.
+This function considers the possibility of subtracting negative integers.